Joshua-Xie/cepheus/README.md

 ## How to use Cepheus to build Ceph
 There are multiple ways to use Cepheus to build Ceph.
 Most all environments only show you the most basic and easiest way to build out a Ceph cluster which doesn't really help when it comes to your bare-metal environment.

->Build using PXE Booting - Most automated
+>Build using Cepheus repo - Simplest

->Build using Cepheus repo
+>Build using PXE Booting - Advanced

 ## Building - Base Requirements (all methods)
 No matter which way you decide to build out your Ceph cluster you will need to know what servers you're going to use and their basic information which makes up the `Inventory` of your cluster.
 For example, you need to know the following: